samuelbarata/SEC/report_2nd_Delivery.md

 ### Read operations

-A read operation will send to all replicas, including itself, a request for them to send the content relative to the request (Check Account or Audit) once the operation has a majority in similar replies, this is, more than 51% of the replies have the same content regarding the Bank, it returns that majority reply to the client.
+A read operation will send to all replicas, including itself, a request for them to send the content relative to the request (Check Account or Audit).
+Once the operation has a majority in similar replies, that is, more than 51% of the replies have the same content regarding the Bank, it returns that majority reply to the client.

 ### Write operations